rdewolff/mpRiaApi/README.md

 # ZetCom RIA API Javascript access

-The goal is to be able to access RIA api and retrieve information from there.
+This library will enable you to access Zetcom's RIA API with Node.JS.

 ## Prerequists

+Clone this repository and install the libraries with :

+```
+npm install
+```

 ### node.js npm libraries

+The following libraries will be installed :

 - request
 - xml2js
-- nconf

-To install all the required libraries, just use npm and run :

-```
-npm install
-```

-Et voilà!

 ## Usage